 - Focus on High-Value Activities.
 Developers who use the AUP method only concentrate on activities that will actually get results, rather than splitting their focus amongst activities, contingencies, and possibilities.

 - Tool Independence.
 AUP does not specify any toolset for project completion, which means developers are free to use whatever they prefer.
 It is highly recommended that you use tools that are best suited for the job’s specific needs.
 In other words, under AUP, tools can vary from project to project.

 - Tailor the AUP to Meet Your Needs.
 Much like RUP, AUP is all about adapting the methods to the project – not the other way around.
 Whatever your software development needs, the AUP model should (ideally) be tailored to suit them.

 III.
 What is Agile Software Development?

 The Agile Unified Process conforms to the values and principles of Agile Software Development.
-To sum it up, agile software development is an approach wherein the collaborative effort of the development team and the end users (consumers) dictate the way the requirements and solutions of the approach evolve.
+To sum it up, agile software development is an approach wherein the collaborative effort of the software development team and the end users (consumers) dictate the way the requirements and solutions of the approach evolve.